thecarp/dactyl-keyboard/doc/options-main.md

 ### Section <a id="mcu-support">`support`</a>

-The support structure that holds the MCU PCBA in place.

-#### Parameter <a id="mcu-support-style">`style`</a>

-The style of the support.
-Available styles are:

-- `lock`: A separate physical object that is bolted in place over the MCU.
-This style is appropriate only with a rear housing, and then only when the PCB aligns with a long wall of that housing.
-It has the advantage that it can hug the connector on the PCB tightly, thus preventing a fragile surface-mounted connector from breaking off.
-- `stop`: A notched gripper holds the PCBA in place at its rear end.
-This gripper, in turn, needs to be hooked up to other features, such as key mount webbing, using `tweaks`.
-The gripper is thus integral to the keyboard, not printed separately like the lock.
-The MCU is squeezed into place.
-This style does not require rear housing.
+This section offers a couple of different, mutually compatible ways to hold an MCU PCBA in place.
+Without such support, the MCU will be rattling around inside the case.

+Support is especially important if connector(s) on the PCBA will be exposed to animals, such as people.
+Take care that the user can plug in a USB cable, which requires the female USB connector to be both reachable through the case *and* held there firmly enough that the force of the user’s interaction will neither damage nor displace the board.

+Despite the importance of support in most use cases, no MCU support is included by default.

 #### Parameter <a id="mcu-support-preview">`preview`</a>

 If `true`, render a visualization of the support in place.
 This applies only to those parts of the support that are not part of the case model.

-#### Parameter <a id="mcu-support-height-factor">`height-factor`</a>

-A multiplier for the width of the PCB, producing the width of the parts touching the PCB in a lock.

-#### Parameter <a id="mcu-support-lateral-spacing">`lateral-spacing`</a>

-A lateral 1D offset in mm.
-With rear housing, this creates space between the rear housing itself and the back of the PCB’s through-holes, so it should be roughly matched to the length of wire overshoot.
-Without rear housing, it isn’t so useful but it does work analogously.

 #### Section <a id="mcu-support-lock">`lock`</a>

-Parameters relevant only with a `lock`-style support.
+An MCU lock is a support feature made up of three parts:

+* A fixture printed as part of the case.
+This fixture includes a plate for the PCB and a socket.
+The socket holds a USB connector on the PCB in place.
+* The bolt of the lock, printed separately.
+* A threaded fastener, not printed.
+The fastener connects the bolt to the fixture as the lock closes over the PCB.

+A lock is most appropriate when the PCB aligns with a long, flat wall; typically the wall of a rear housing.
+It has the advantage that it can hug the connector on the PCB tightly from four sides, thus preventing a fragile surface-mounted connector from snapping off.

+##### Parameter <a id="mcu-support-lock-include">`include`</a>

+If `true`, include a lock.

+##### Parameter <a id="mcu-support-lock-width-factor">`width-factor`</a>

+A multiplier for the width of the PCB.
+This determines the width of the parts touching the PCB in a lock: The plate and the base of the bolt.

 ##### Section <a id="mcu-support-lock-fastener">`fastener`</a>